The Short Answer

 Why This Distinction Matters

 Think of it like electric cars.
 A hybrid takes a gasoline car and adds an electric motor.
-A Tesla was designed from scratch as an electric vehicle — the battery is the chassis, the motor is the drivetrain, the software controls everything.
+A Tesla was designed from scratch as an electric vehicle.
 You can't get the same performance by retrofitting a gas car.

 How AI-Powered Chat Works (Slack, Teams, Google Chat)